Lisiane’s story - from Southern Brazil to a Bachelor of Business and a role in international consulting

 It clearly hasn’t been a lasting problem for Lisiane.
 She has now been living in Galway for eight years.

-Lisiane started her time in Ireland studying English at Galway Cultural Institute.
+Lisiane started her time in Ireland studying English at Galway Business and English School.
 She says she was drawn to the school because there was so much going on in addition to the daily English language lessons.
 The cultural activities were a big attraction to her, as it was an easy way for her to meet and get to know people from almost any part of the world.

-Also, the location of Galway Cultural Institute is quite special:
+Also, the location of Galway Business and English School is quite special:

 “The building is beautiful.
 You study in Salthill, looking out over Galway Bay, with the promenade in front of the school.
 That’s really my favourite spot in Galway.”